ipozdeev/textables/README.md

                      index=["adj.
 R2"],
                      columns=["x1", "x2"])
 ```
-You can create the following table out of it, where t-stats are in parentheses below respective estimates, and all values are centered at the delimiter:
+You can create the following table out of it, where *t*-stats are in parentheses below respective estimates, and all values are centered at the delimiter:

 <img src="https://github.com/ipozdeev/textables/blob/master/examples/example_table.PNG" alt="example table" width="300">

-with th efollowing code (check section `examples/`):
+with the following code (check section `examples/`):
 ```python
 import textables as tex